PandacubeFr/PandaLib/Readme.md

 - `pandalib-netapi` A poorly designed, but working TCP network library;
 - `pandalib-commands` An abstract command manager working on top of [Brigadier](https://github.com/Mojang/brigadier);
 - `pandalib-cli` Utility and helper classes for a standalone CLI Java application.
-- `pandalib-core` A catch-all module for some helper classes that didn’t have their own module yet;
+- `pandalib-core` A catch-all module for some helper classes that didn't have their own module yet;

 ### Use in your projects